 There are two questions that every growing musician asks themselves at some point.
 One, what is the secret to eternal happiness?
 And two, does Spotify promotion actually work?

 The good news is, we’re working out the answer to the first one and we’ll let you know when we figure it out.
 The better news is we have the definitive answer to the second question.
-In this post, we’ll walk you through what Spotify promotion is, how it works, as well as how to tell the legit promotion services apart from the dodgy ones, and why you should avoid the shady operators.
+In this post, we’ll walk you through what Spotify promotion is, how it works, the cost of promoting on Spotify, how to identify a (legit) promotion service that’s right for you, and, most importantly, how to monitor if your promotion $$ are getting you returns.

 But first things first: what exactly does “Spotify promotion” mean?